ultraleap/UnrealPlugin/README.md

 # Setup

-1. Ensure you have the latest [Leap Motion driver installed](https://developer.leapmotion.com/get-started)
+1. Ensure you have the latest [Leap Motion driver installed](https://developer.leapmotion.com/get-started).
+This plugin requires v4 SDK tracking or newer.
 2. Create new or open a project.
 3. Download [latest release](https://github.com/leapmotion/LeapUnreal/releases) (make sure to use the .7z link)
 4. Drag and drop Plugins into your project root folder